erick-otenyo/nodejs-api-boilerplate/README.md

-# nodejs-api-boilerplate
+# nodejs-cloudant-api-boilerplate
-A boilerplate for making RESTful APIs with Node JS- Express - es6
+A boilerplate for making RESTful APIs with Node JS - IBm Cloudant- Express - es6